HannahhoHe/Medicare---Insight-into-the-Bills/README2.md

 ## Are the HiCharge providers more effecieint?
-Here, I chose Timeliness, efficient use of imaging system, and an overal effectiveness of care as metrics to determine if the providers are in general more efficient.
+Here, I chose Timeliness, use imaging efficiently, and an overal effectiveness of care as metrics to determine if the providers are in general more efficient.

 ![Figure2d](Timeliness.png)